saratoga8/home_cam_detection/README.md

 *  *start* - start detecting motions
 *  *stop* - stop detecting motions
 *  *hello* - initialize connection to bot(use just after creating bot)

+## Planned features
+* Auto stop/start of motion detecting by pinging of user's phone device (E.g. if the device isn't reachable then detecting will be started)
+* Scheduled stop/start of motion detecting (E.g. every weekend stop motion detecting)
+* Slack support
+* Support running in a cloud in the case of web camera use